youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 Lets check what users were connected at that time.
 The time window is in the middle of the night so results might not get polluted by legit connections.

-Security event 4624 registers all connections to the machine.
-Let search at ~3 am:
+Security event id 4624 registers all connections to the machine.
+Let search at 3 am for all the account name that where connected:

 ```bash
 rg -i "2021-01-07\|03" user_logon_id4624.csv | cut -d '|' -f5 | sort | uniq -c